jlmwebhosting/funcunit.com/_guides/getting_started.md

   });
 @codeend

 "this" in your wait method is the element that .text is being run against.
-The console will show the following:

-@image static/images/console.png

 ## Conclusion